Access to HE

-Access to HE Diploma (Health) - for nursing, midwifery and other health related careers.
+Access to HE Diploma (Health) - nationally accepted at universities for courses such as nursing, midwifery, physiotherapy, paramedics, dental work, ODP, and many more health related careers.

 What can I expect?

-The Access to HE course is a full-time course which runs over one year (September to May).
-Students should expect to be in College for 15 hours per week and to undertake 15 hours private study per week, therefore a 30 hour per week minimum commitment is required.
+The Access to HE course is a course which runs over one year (September to May).
+Students should expect to be in College for 15 hours per week over 3 days and to undertake 15 hours private study per week.

 What will I learn?